Gingivitis: Complications

+In addition to the above, there is limited data to suggest an association between gingivitis and premature birth, low birth weight, and Alzheimer's disease.

 Cause

 The cause of plaque-induced gingivitis is bacterial plaque, which acts to initiate the body's host response.
 This, in turn, can lead to destruction of the gingival tissues, which may progress to destruction of the periodontal attachment apparatus.
-The plaque accumulates in the small gaps between teeth, in the gingival grooves and in areas known as plaque traps: locations that serve to accumulate and maintain plaque.
+The plaque accumulates in the small gaps between teeth, in the gingival grooves and in areas known as plaque traps: locations that accumulate and maintain plaque.
 Examples of plaque traps include bulky and overhanging restorative margins, clasps of removable partial dentures, and calculus (tartar) that forms on teeth.
 Although these accumulations may be tiny, the bacteria in them produce chemicals, such as degradative enzymes, and toxins, such as lipopolysaccharide (LPS, otherwise known as endotoxin) or lipoteichoic acid (LTA), that promote an inflammatory response in the gum tissue.
 This inflammation can cause an enlargement of the gingiva and subsequent formation.
 Early plaque in health consists of a relatively simple bacterial community dominated by Gram-positive cocci and rods.
 As plaque matures and gingivitis develops, the communities become increasingly complex with higher proportions of Gram-negative rods, fusiforms, filaments, spirilla and spirochetes.
 Later experimental gingivitis studies, using culture, provided more information regarding the specific bacterial species present in plaque.
 Taxa associated with gingivitis included Fusobacterium nucleatum subspecies polymorphum, Lachnospiraceae [G-2] species HOT100, Lautropia species HOTA94, and Prevotella oulorum (a species of Prevotella bacterium), whilst Rothia dentocariosa was associated with periodontal health.
 Further study of these taxa is warranted and may lead to new therapeutic approaches to prevent periodontal disease, including systemic health.